 There is also evidence to suggest that prolonged exposure to environmental noise pollution can cause high blood pressure, stress, cognitive impairment, and insomnia.
 And that’s the last thing you need when you’re on holiday!

 Lastly, loud noises can frighten away native animals.
 This means you disturb their natural habitat and miss out on one of the best things about the great outdoors – experiencing the sights and sounds of nature.

 Don’t forgo that camping trip because your noisy generator is driving you (and your family) crazy.
-There are many tried and tested ways to minimise its noise and still enjoy its benefits.
+There are many tried and tested ways to minimize its noise and still enjoy its benefits.
 The method you use depends on the level of the noise, your budget, and the tools you have at hand.

 In our opinion, the simplest way to reduce noise is to position the generator away from your campsite and use a rubber surface to reduce vibration.
 However, if you want to keep the generator close by, adding a muffler or using a soundproof box can drop noise levels by 10–15 decibels.

 If you don’t want to resort to these measures, it might be time to upgrade to a quieter generator.
 Inverter models are the best option because they’re smaller and highly insulated.
 They also use varying currents, which save energy and reduce noise.